 Place under the broiler on low for about 2-3 minutes or until the cheese has fully melted and the bread is slightly toasted.

-Plate cooked cheesesteak between to slices of toasted hoagie bread.
-Add your favorite side dish and enjoy.
+Plate cooked cheesesteak between two slices of toasted hoagie bread.
+Add your favorite side salad and enjoy.

 More Deliciously Yummy Recipes